 - Fatigue causes some serious physical health disorders such as:

 - Imbalance or affects the hormonal level causes Addison’s disease.

-- Cancer, tumors, etc. cause fatigue.
+- Cancer, tumours, etc. cause fatigue.

 - Cold happens with sneezing, runny nose, tiredness or coughing, etc. that also causes fatigue.